A community dedicated to rites of passage for boys aged 14-16

 Our Community

-The Kingfisher Project team also includes Eric Maddern, Marcus Joseph, Ben Howarth, Anthony Haddon, Richard Sylvester, Lee Stagles, Jeremy Hawkey & Sean Taylor.
+The Kingfisher Project team also includes Eric Maddern, Marcus Joseph, Ben Howarth, Anthony Haddon, David Edwards, Lee Stagles, Jeremy Hawkey & Sean Taylor.

 As kingfishers catch fire, dragonflies draw flame;